S7lkr/UniversityApp-November-2024/README.md

 ## 1. Project description:
 #### This project aims to simulate a real university structure, principles and functionalities.
 It has courses with lessons and comments.
 Gallery with albums, containing university photos.
 Library with books & magazines.
 Users (students & lectors) can join, quit or manage (CRUD) a course, depending on their granted user permission.

+#### DISCLAIMER: Project uses extended Django user model -> by inheriting AbstractBaseUser & PermissionsMixin.
+USERNAME_FIELD is set to be an email.
+A custom password is created also.
+Django default AUTH_VALIDATORS have been replaced with custom ones.

 ## ----------------------------------------------------------------------------------------------------

 ## 2. Project requirements: